-This type of questions offers to autocomplete in a systematic way.
-It is a mixture of drop-down and single line editable box.
+Lookup table questions offers to autocomplete in a systematic way.
+It is a mixture of drop-down and single-line editable boxes.
 This type of questions is used when there are many options to choose from.

-Store locator questions help to find a nearby store in a particular area for business purpose.
+Store locator questions help to find a nearby store in a particular area for business purposes.